-David Simon Chairman of the Board and Chief Executive Officer Simon Property Group, Inc. 225 West Washington Street Indianapolis, Indiana 46204
+David Simon Chairman of the Board and Chief Executive Officer

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

-TIME

-10:00 a.m.
-(EDT) on Thursday, May 6, 2010

-PLACE

-225 West Washington Street Indianapolis, Indiana 46204

-ITEMS OF BUSINESS

-- (1) To elect eleven directors, including three directors to be elected by the holders of Class B common stock. - (2) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for - (3) To transact such other business as may properly come before the meeting.

-RECORD DATE

-You can vote if you are a stockholder of record on March 8, 2010.

-ANNUAL REPORT

-PROXY VOTING

-Our 2009 annual report to stockholders accompanies but is not part of these proxy materials.

-We cordially invite you to attend the meeting, but regardless of whether you plan to be present, please vote in one of these ways:

-- (1) VISIT THE WEB SITE noted on your proxy card or the Notice of Internet availability of proxy materials to vote via the Internet; - (2) If you receive a printed copy of the proxy materials by mail, USE THE TOLL-FREE TELEPHONE NUMBER shown on your proxy card (this is a free call in the U.S.); - (3) If you receive a printed copy of the proxy materials by mail, MARK, SIGN, DATE AND PROMPTLY RETURN your proxy card in the envelope provided, which requires no additional postage if mailed in the U.S.

-Any proxy may be revoked at any time prior to its exercise at the meeting.

-ADMISSION TO THE MEETING

-Proof of ownership and a form of photo identification will be required for admission to the meeting.
+225 W Property Group, Inc. est Washington Street apolis, Indiana 46204 NOTICE OF ANNUA AL MEETING OF STOCKHOLDERS TIME 10:00 a.m.
+(EDT) on Thursday, May 19, 2011 225 West Washington Street Indianapolis, Indiana 46204 (1) To elect eleven directors, including three directors to be elected by the voting trustees who vote the Class B common stock.
+(2) To hold an advisory vote on executive compensation.(3) To hold an advisory vote regarding the frequency of future advisory votes on executive compensation.
+(4) To ratify the appointment of Ernst &amp; Young LLP as our independent registered public accounting firm for 2011.
+(5) To transact such other business as may properly come before the meeting.
+RECORD DATE You can vote if you are a stockholder of record on March 21, 2011.
+ANNUAL REPORT Our 2010 annual report to stockholders accompanies but is not part of these proxy materials.
+PROXY VOTING We cordially invite you to attend the meeting, but regardless of whether you plan to be present, please vote in one of these ways: VISIT THE WEB SITE noted on your proxy card or the Notice of Internet availability of proxy materials to vote via the Internet; (2) If you receive a printed copy of the proxy materials by mail, USE THE TOLL-FREE TELEPHONE NUMBER shown on your proxy card (this is a free call in the U.S.); (3) If you receive a printed copy of the proxy materials by mail, MARK, SIGN, DATE AND PROMPTLY RETURN your proxy card in the envelope provided, which requires no additional postage if mailed in the U.S. Any proxy may be revoked at any time prior to its exercise at the meeting.
+ADMISSION TO THE MEETING Proof of ownership and a form of photo identification will be required for admission to the meeting.
 For further information on admission, please refer to the question entitled "What do I need to do to attend the meeting in person?" on page 2 of the proxy statement which follows this notice.
 By order of the Board of Directors.

-March 26, 2010

-James M. Barkley Secretary
+April 8, 2011 James M. Barkley Secretary